 Many brands are over-concerned with posting frequency and speed, and not concerned enough with tactics that ensure quality and proper context.
 A single spur-of-the-moment tweet can cause irreparable damage.
 And even after it's deleted, the examples below show that content on social media never truly dies -- so make sure you have a plan in place that establishes clear boundaries and best practices.

-As proof, here are seven of the worst social media fails you might ever come across.
+As proof, here are ten of the worst social media fails you might ever come across.

 Good intentions fell flat for the Rhode Island Commerce Corporation in 2016, when it made one grave error in a $5 million promotional video -- and used footage not of the great state itself, but instead, of Iceland.